 The problem lies with creating too much heat inside the furnace.
 With this amount of buildup in your furnace, it runs the risk of ruining the heat exchanger, which can run into the thousands of dollars depending on your system.
 This is usually caused by:

-All can be potentially dangerous to your furnace, so it’s important to get them fixed as soon as possible.
+All can be potentially dangerous to your furnace, so it’s important to get them fixed as soon as possible to prevent your furnace

 The thermostat controls how often your furnace will turn on and off.
 Think of it as the brain of your system to tell it what temperature your home should be.
 If it malfunctions, it may cause your furnace to operate incorrectly.